 While Pennsylvania doesn’t mandate the purchase of UM/UIM coverage, it’s crucial for drivers to recognize its value, particularly in safeguarding against the uncertainties associated with hit and run incidents.

 Alternate Avenues for Compensation

-- Personal Injury Protection (PIP): PIP is a no-fault insurance, meaning it can cover medical expenses and, in some cases, lost wages regardless of who caused the accident.
+- Personal Injury Protection (PIP): PIP is no-fault insurance, meaning it can cover medical expenses and, in some cases, lost wages regardless of who caused the accident.